MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-1.md

 ---
-title: "Step 1 - Save the contents of a former employee's mailbox" f1.keywords:
+title: "Step 1 - Stop an employee from logging in to Microsoft 365" f1.keywords:
 - NOCSH
 ms.author: kwekua